 Bear in mind that you have to pay extra for most activities at Center Parcs.

-If we just look at the six Center Parcs Europe sites with the best reviews, there are between 93 and 122 activities on offer, so a little lower than the UK parks.
+If we just look at the seven Center Parcs Europe sites with the best reviews, there are between 50 and 132 activities on offer, so a little lower than the UK parks:

 However, these numbers might not tell the whole story.
 Some similar activities at the UK Center Parcs are counted several times.
 For example, when we looked at Elveden Forest activities, squash was listed three times in different formats whilst bowling was listed as two different activities depending on how long you play for.